Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 Our [page object](/EndtoEnd/cypress/app-page.js#L25-31) shows that in order to select the list, we `get` the element with `cy` and then simply call to `click` it.
 This is using a [small utility](/EndtoEnd/cypress/app-page.js#L3-3) that allows for searching for a negative or positive child index.

+### Last Test

+Our [last test](/EndtoEnd/cypress/integration/e2e-spec.js#L26-51) has been set up a bit differently.
+Because we want this test to be able to execute independently from any other test, we've set up a `beforeEach` to `selectList` and `addTodo` as well as an `afterEach` to `deleteTodo` and assert that the original `todoCount` has been returned to.
+This is so that if one of the assertions in the test body fails, we still end up cleaning up the created todo.

+The actual body of the test asserts that the number of `todos` has increased by one and that the `todo` that was created contains the right details and is flagged as an `active` task via a class.